ECMaccoux/redesigned-meme/rules.md

 We'll assign tasks on a volunteer basis first and then divy up the rest based on the amount of work that each person is already doing, keeping things balanced.

-## How will we will track progress (and follow-up) on completion of tasks
+## How we will track progress (and follow-up) on completion of tasks
+Progress will be tracked through gitHub, WhatsApp, and in-person meetings when necessary.

-## How will will communicate difficulties with a task assigned to us
+## How we will communicate difficulties with a task assigned to us